reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 So will he die soon? it's not true.
 Usually, the LSD on the market is diluted hundreds of times and soaked into paper, which requires taking a large amount of this paper.

 Generally speaking, hallucinations are caused by stimulating drugs, and large amounts of them can cause heart palpitations.
 At the same time, the head becomes panicked, and sometimes the person jumps out of the window and dies due to this.
-Even so, if used in normal dosage, it will cause less harm to the human body than other anesthetics.
+Even so, if used in normal dosage, it will cause less harm to the human body than other recreational drugs.

 [^lsd-lethal-dose]:
     There is actually no known LD50 for LSD in humans.
 The LD50 for rats and mice is 4.8 μg/mL of blood concentration.
 In any case, lethality from LSD is extremely rare, and usually happens because of accidents during the drug-induced excited delirium, not from the drug itself.